 |I co-founded nonprofit Hardy Girls Healthy Women in 1990 with Karen Heck and Lynn Cole, two amazing community activists.
 Working alongside girls, we’ve discovered that when you trust girls, when you provide opportunities for them to connect with one another and when they have access to muses that inspire their best work, they thrive.

-|Hardy Girls Healthy Women is a non–profit organization committed to changing the culture in which girls are growing.
-We connect girls with the people and resources that help them transform their surroundings into safe havens; and we empower girls with knowledge, critical thinking skills, and a platform for activism.
+Hardy Girls is committed to changing the culture in which girls grow.
+We partner with girls connect them with the people and resources that help them transform their surroundings into safe havens; and we empower girls with knowledge, critical thinking skills, and a platform for activism.

-girl-driven online media literacy and activism campaign designed to educate teen girls about the impact of media in their lives and give them new knowledge, creative tools, and opportunities to talk back to media and demand more realistic and positive versions of girlhood.
+PBG offers new knowledge, creative tools, and opportunities to talk back to media and demand more realistic and positive versions of girlhood.

-|In 2010, I helped to initiate the SPARK (Sexualization Protest Action Resistance Knowledge) Summit and movement, a growing coalition of partners and thought leaders united in their determination to challenge the sexualization of girls and to work collectively to demand girls’ rights to embodiment and to healthy sexuality.
-Working with Hardy Girls, one of the leadership organization, I helped to develop the SPARKTeam of youth bloggers and have been creating SPARKits–media literacy and activism projects inspired by and co-branded with our partner organizations.|
+|In 2010, I co-founded SPARK Movement with Deborah Tolman, a growing coalition of girls, partners, and thought leaders united in their determination to challenge the sexualization of girls and demand girls’ rights to healthy sexuality.
+I helped to develop the SPARKTeam of youth bloggers and created a series of online media literacy and activism projects inspired by and co-branded with our partner organizations.|